 Q:Where do you live?

-Q:What mediums do you work in and what is your favorite?
+Q:What mediums do you work in?

 Q:What are your other hobbies, and are they related to your artwork?

 A: My other main hobbies would still involve my love for the ocean, where I can directly connect with its energy and dance with it’s power in the form of surfing an ocean wave.
 It’s here where I can be alone, feel one with the ocean and still encounter its magnificent creatures and changing conditions as another aspect of inspiration for my work.

 Of course I also love to fish, free dive and record my experiences and encounters through underwater photography where I can later use these photos as reference in the studio.
 Photography is a great hobby and tool as it also allows me to accurately recreate my experiences later in the form of an oil painting to share with the rest of the world.
 One of my other great hobbies is learning, researching and striving for knowledge in all subjects from the history of economics, psychology, all branches of science, cosmology, astronomy and philosophy, as I’m deeply interested in pondering all of the big questions.

 I like to question everything including myself and the foundation of our society in an attempt at acquiring an accurate worldview and innovative solutions.

 Q:How did you get started and what was the evolution of your style?